1977 to 1980 -- James Chan, Ph.D., taught world regional geography and China at Boston University and SUNY in Cortland.

 2017 -- Completed ten years of teaching the Global Biomedical Service (GBS) at Penn Engineering.
 Delivered a new, international business presentation at the Business & Entrepreneurship Department of Chatham University, Pittsburgh.

-2018 -- The 35th anniversary of James Chan's independent practice.
-Money Matters TV invited Dr. Chan as one of its hosts to interview businesspeople and entrepreneurs in the Greater Philadelphia area.
+2018 -- Money Matters TV invited Dr. Chan as one of its hosts to interview businesspeople and entrepreneurs in the Greater Philadelphia area.